Cradlepoint tackles questions regarding security, connected devices & the Pathway to 5G

 Digital and connected technologies are transforming public safety agencies by increasing accountability, improving first responder safety, and enhancing the way they serve the community.
 However, these groups must rely on always-on mobile networks to keep their mission-critical applications and devices up and running.
 These teams need technology to “just work” — anytime, anywhere — so they can focus on doing their jobs and trust that the technology will function.

-Cradlepoint answers questions from real public safety agencies, to help them on their path of implementing reliable connectivity at their headquarters and in their vehicles.
+Here are some answers to key public safety networking questions from real agencies, to help them on their path of implementing reliable connectivity at their headquarters and in their vehicles.

 Question: What are some of the most critical security issues you see agencies having to deal with when it comes to wireless networks?